akka/akka/akka-docs/java/futures.rst

 .. includecode:: code/akka/docs/future/FutureDocTestBase.java
    :include: imports1,ask-blocking

 This will cause the current thread to block and wait for the ``UntypedActor`` to 'complete' the ``Future`` with it's reply.
 Blocking is discouraged though as it can cause performance problem.
+The blocking operations are located in ``Await.result`` and ``Await.ready`` to make it easy to spot where blocking occurs.
 Alternatives to blocking are discussed further within this documentation.
 Also note that the ``Future`` returned by an ``UntypedActor`` is a ``Future<Object>`` since an ``UntypedActor`` is dynamic.
 That is why the cast to ``String`` is used in the above sample.

 Use Directly